syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 ### SelectedFilter

-There can be multiple SymbolFilters, but only one filter can be selected at a time.
+There can be multiple `SymbolFilters`, but only one filter can be selected at a time.
 These SymbolFilters are visually represented in a combo box.
 When the selected item is changed in the combo box, SelectedFilter is updated accordingly.

 ![Filter](Stencil_images/Stencil_img13.PNG)